 Welcome to CHRISTUS Health Plan!
-Thank you for becoming a participating provider with CHRISTUS Health Plan.
+We are delighted you have chosen to become a participating provider with CHRISTUS Health Plan.
 We view you as our partner in providing high quality, affordable health care to our members.

 CHRISTUS Health Plan, headquartered in Irving, Texas, is a health and well-being company focused on making it easy for people to achieve their best health with clinical excellence through coordinated care.
-The company's strategy integrates care delivery, the member experience, and clinical and consumer insights to encourage engagement, behavior change, proactive clinical outreach and wellness for the people we serve across the country.
+The company's strategy integrates care delivery, the member experience, and clinical and consumer insights to encourage engagement, behavior change, proactive clinical outreach, and wellness for the people we serve across the country.